POST-DOCTORAL FELLOWSHIPS

 The SENSS Doctoral Training Partnership consists of eight universities across the south and east of the UK.
 Click here to find out which universities are part of SENSS.

-WHICH PATHWAYS OR DISCIPLINES CAN I APPLY FOR?
+WHICH THEMES OR DISCIPLINES CAN I APPLY FOR?

-SENSS offers PDFs across all its six inter-disciplinary Themes.
-Click here for more information on these Themes.
+SENSS offers awards across all its six inter-disciplinary Themes.
+Click here for more information about these Themes.

 HOW DO I APPLY FOR A PDF?

-SENSS has a two-phase application process: phase one consists of an expression of interest phase (outlined below), the deadline for which is 20 March 2024.
-If applicants are successful in phase one, under phase two they will be invited to put in a full application, the deadline for which is 16 May 2024.
-After this deadline, the reviews process will begin.
-Those who are shortlisted for interview on Friday 28 June 2024 will be advised of this by Friday 21 June 2024.
-If you are applying, please hold the 28 June in your diary as this is the only day on which interviews will be held.
+SENSS has a two-phase application process: phase one consists of an expression of interest phase (outlined below), the deadline for which is 12pm GMT (noon) date to be confirmed.
+If applicants are successful in phase one, under phase two they will be invited to put in a full application, the deadline for which is date to be confirmed.
+After this deadline, the review process will begin.
+Those who are shortlisted for interview on date to be confirmed will be advised of this by date to be confirmed.
+If you are applying for a PDF, please hold date to be confirmed in your diary as this is the only day on which interviews will be held.

 HOW DO I FIND OUT MORE?